cmdoffing/validatingCSV/README.md

   parameter mistake may cause every row to be marked as bad.

 * 'num_header_lines' : The number of header lines to ignore before retrieving the CSV rows as data.
-If you have header lines with fields to be converted to numbers, you will almost certainly get errors since the validator will try to convert the strings in the headers to numbers.
+Because of limitations in the csv module, the only way to skip header lines is to create a temporary file with the initial 'num_header_lines' removed.
+This temporary file is only created if this parameter is present and > 0.
+The temporary file is the one actually used to read in data.

 #### Field Parameters